Your ECEI Coordinator, LAC or NDIA planner will let you know the next steps and how long it will take to receive your approved plan.

 Family and friends

-This section includes information about the support you get from family and friends that is not funded but will help you work towards your goals.
+This section includes information about the support you get from family and friends to help you work towards your goals.

 Services and community groups